2018-2019 Scholarship Awardees

-The IAEM Scholarship Commission awarded scholarships to five students in emergency management, disaster management and related programs for the 2017-2018 school year.
+The IAEM Scholarship Commission awarded scholarships to three students in emergency management, disaster management and related programs for the 2018-2019 school year.
 Congratulations to this year’s IAEM Scholarship recipients.

 Previous IAEM Scholarship Recipients

 Download a chart of past recipients of IAEM Scholarships.

 CEM® and AEM® are registered trademarks of the International Association of Emergency Managers.